• Skip to primary navigation

 Adding Rub Seasoning to Smoked Pork Carnitas

-Place the orange juice, lime juice, garlic, and thinly sliced onion into a large disposable pan.
+Place the orange juice, lime juice, minced garlic, and thinly sliced onion into a large disposable pan.

-Place the seasoned pork shoulder into the disposable pan and place it in a preheated pellet grill for 4-5 hours.
-The pork needs to reach an internal temperature of 165° Fahrenheit.
+Place the seasoned pork shoulder into the disposable pan and place it in preheated pellet grill for 4-5 hours.

 Juice, Garlic, and Onion Bath in Tin for Smoked Pork Carnitas